louchesprocket/pgnutil/README.txt

 		(see below)
 	winner: causes pgnutil to print the name of the winner
 	loser: causes pgnutil to print the name of the loser

+There are also several output selectors relating to ECO codes:

+	eco: output the standard ECO code for the game, matching move sequences
+	xeco: output the ECO code for the game, matching positions transpositionally
+	scideco: output the Scid ECO code for the game, matching move sequences
+	xscideco: output the Scid ECO code for the game, matching positions transpositionally
+	ecodesc: output the standard description of the opening, matching move sequences
+	xecodesc: output the standard description of the opening, matching positions transpositionally
+	scidecodesc: output the Scid description of the opening, matching move sequences
+	xscidecodesc: output the Scid description of the opening, matching positions transpositionally
+	ecomoves: output the game moves that match the line defining the standard ECO code
+	xecomoves: output the game moves that match the line defining the standard ECO code, matching
+		positions transpositionally
+	scidecomoves: output the game moves that match the line defining the Scid ECO code
+	xscidecomoves: output the game moves that match the line defining the Scid ECO code, matching positions transpositionally

+Note that any of the transpositional selectors ("xeco," "xscideco," "xecodesc," "xscidecodesc," "xecomoves," and "xscidecomoves") may return more than one result.

 By default, fields selected by the "-s" option appear on the output separated by the pipe ("|") character.
 If a different output